openshift-labs/cloud-native-katacoda/scenarios/debug-app/01-investigation.md

 ![Inventory Status Bug](https://raw.githubusercontent.com/openshift-roadshow/cloud-native-katacoda/master/assets/debug-coolstore-bug.png)

 This is not an expected behavior!
-In previous labs, you added a circuit breaker to protect the CoolStore application from failures and in case the Inventory API is not available, to skip it and show the products without the inventory status.
+In previous scenarios, you added a circuit breaker to protect the CoolStore application from failures and in case the Inventory API is not available, to skip it and show the products without the inventory status.
 However, right now the inventory status is available for all products but one which is not how we